LiskHQ/lisk-token-claim/documentation/Taking_Snapshot.md

 ## Background

-This document focuses on converting a Lisk Snapshot to Merkle Tree using `tree-builder`.
+This document focuses on generating the Merkle Tree from a Lisk Core snapshot using `tree-builder`.
-The Merkle Tree is used for the Token Migration, which let users migrate their LSK Token from Lisk L1 to LSK L2 Network (L2 Chain).
+The Merkle Tree is used for the Token Migration, which lets the user migrate their LSK Token from the Lisk L1 to the LSK L2 Network (L2 Chain).

 ## Pre-Requisite

-- Node v18
+- NodeJS v18
 - yarn
 - jq

 ## Preparation

 1. Synchronize blockchain using `lisk-core`.
-It will shut down itself after Snapshot Height (#24,823,618) has been reached.
+The node will automatically shut down itself after about a round after the Snapshot Height (#24,823,618) has been finalized, i.e. block #24,823,721 is finalized.
+Under ideal conditions, this might take about ~40-45 mins after the block at Snapshot Height is generated.
-   After synchronization, the snapshot data of the specific height can be found in `./snapshot/backup/`
+   After synchronization, the snapshot data for the specified height (`system.backup.height`) in the Lisk Core node config can be found in `./snapshot/backup/`.

    > **Synchronization from scratch may take up to days.**